Sailor Moon S/Sailor Neptune

 Strategy

-You should be looking to approach opponents as much as possible when playing Neptune, as her fireball is not good enough to play a zoning game.
+You should be looking to encroach into your opponents space to bully them with buttons and dragon punch as much as possible when playing Neptune, as her fireball is not good enough to play a zoning game.
 Backdashing and throwing fireballs is one of the worst strategies you can do as Netpune.

 A good easy combo to look for is 2LK 2LK into HP DP, as it does a lot of damage and causes knockdown, which is your end goal as Neptune.
 You can even get this combo off a jump in.
 If it looks like you are too far away to combo into HP DP, use LP DP instead, or sweep to be extra sure.
 This does less damage however.